Understanding Dental Emergencies and What We Can Do For You

 Teeth detached (tooth hit)

 When a tooth falls out, the tissues, nerves, and blood vessels are affected.
-If it acts quickly and the tooth can be placed back in its alveoli within an hour, there is a chance that the tissues will grow to support the tooth again.
+If you act quickly and the tooth can be placed back in its alveoli within an hour, there is a chance that the tissues will grow to support the tooth again.

 Here are the steps to follow in such situations: